secureboard10/libsecureboard/README.md

    sudo udevadm trigger
    ```

-and after reconnecting a SECUREBOARD 1.0 the a service should show
+and after reconnecting a SECUREBOARD 1.0 the service should show
 up:

    ```